sukhvi/react-blog/README.md

 Once you are able to run the above command the data will be served from the db.json file in data folder.\

+## Some Limitations

+Functionality of creating and deleting will not be working while on mocked server but will work when you are running the project locally.